 Paragraphs 81.a through 81.g of the MOA establish substantive requirements for MPD internal investigations.
 We find that MPD's misconduct investigations substantially comply with the requirements of paragraph 81 of the MOA.
-For example, MPD investigators have consistently avoided group interviews in nearly 100% of the completed cases we have reviewed in the past six quarters.
-In each of the three quarters prior to last quarter, we found that MPD investigators have consistently interviewed all appropriate MPD officers, including supervisors, in either nearly or more than 95% of the completed cases.
-This quarter, we found that investigators performed such interviews in 95.3% of the cases we reviewed.
-In the last six samples we reviewed, we found that MPD investigators almost always (98.6% this quarter) interview complainants and witnesses at convenient times and sites, where practicable and appropriate.
-MPD investigations have been slightly less consistent with respect to the requirement that investigators address and document inconsistencies among officers and other witnesses -- over the past seven samples, we have found MPD's compliance in this area to be 100%, 91.6%, 100%, 93.1%, 93.3%, 94.7%, and 99.0% which averages to a rate over the 95% compliance rate that is sufficient for MPD to be found in substantial compliance.
+For example, MPD investigators have consistently avoided group interviews in nearly 100% of the completed cases we have reviewed in the past seven quarters.
+We have found that MPD investigators have consistently interviewed all appropriate MPD officers, including supervisors, in either nearly or more than 95% of the completed cases.
+This quarter, we found that investigators performed such interviews in 96.1% of the cases we reviewed.
+In the last seven samples we reviewed, we found that MPD investigators almost always (100.0% this quarter) interview complainants and witnesses at convenient times and sites, where practicable and appropriate.
+MPD investigations have been slightly less consistent with respect to the requirement that investigators address and document inconsistencies among officers and other witnesses, although over the past eight samples, we have found MPD's compliance in this area to be 100.0%, 91.6%, 100.0%, 93.1%, 93.3%, 94.7%, 99.0%, and 100.0%, which averages to a rate over the 95% compliance rate that is sufficient for MPD to be found in substantial compliance.

-Last quarter, we found that MPD investigators interviewed all appropriate MPD officers in 89.6% of the cases we reviewed, which is a lower rate than we have observed in most quarters and appears to be aberrational.
+During the twelfth quarter, we found that MPD investigators interviewed all appropriate MPD officers in 89.6% of the cases we reviewed, which is a lower rate than we have observed in most quarters and appears to be aberrational.

 MPD's completed investigations also substantially comply with MOA paragraph 82's requirements that investigators adequately address the conduct of each officer involved in the incident and adequately address all apparent misconduct.
-Over the previous four quarters, MPD investigations have averaged above 95% in meeting the requirements in these areas, including 100% compliance rates this quarter.
-121
+Over the previous five quarters, MPD investigations have averaged above 95% in meeting the requirements in these areas, including 98.5% compliance rates this quarter.

-MPD is not in substantial compliance with MOA paragraphs 83 and 84, which require the development of a DOJ-approved manual for conducting all MPD misconduct investigations.
+MPD is not in substantial compliance with MOA paragraph 83, which requires the development of a DOJ-approved manual for conducting all MPD misconduct investigations.
 MPD has not yet obtained DOJ's final approval for its Chain of Command Misconduct Investigations Manual or revised Chain of Command Investigation Templates.

-MPD is not in substantial compliance with the portion of MOA paragraph 84 that establishes training requirements for MPD use of force and misconduct investigators.
+MPD is not in substantial compliance with MOA paragraph 84, which establishes training requirements for MPD use of force and misconduct investigators.
 MPD has not obtained DOJ approval for all of the lesson plans referred to in paragraph 84, and currently there is no plan in place to ensure that all of MPD's use of force and misconduct investigators are adequately trained.